 The core pro-social values of co-operation, achievement, respect and empathy are universal values that are linked to the development of resilience.
 These values also help young people to be connected to their family, peers and teachers.
-The Core Values of the Bounce Back Program were strongly aligned with the 4 Values of Eltham North Primary School.
+Core Values are strongly aligned with the four Values.
 In the first few weeks of this year, teachers and children participate in a variety of activities to help establish these values in our classrooms.
 These values also help students to understand appropriate behaviour and how to relate effectively with others.
 The Core Values unit teaches children how to behave in ways that reflect the following values:

 · Co-operation: sharing and learning together

 · Respect: respecting ourselves, each other and the environment

 · Empathy: treating each other with care and compassion.

 Themes include: Integrity